testmikeorganizations/testJenkinssNew/README.md

 This project builds a custom Docker container with Jenkins plugins automatically installed, and the CF CLI automatically installed and configured so it can be used by Pipelines.

-  `build -t dmalone/jenkins2-cf-pipeline-demo .`
+  `docker build -t pivotal/jenkins2-cf-pipeline-demo .`

 ## To Build Cloudbees version of this project

-  `build -f Dockerfile_cloudbees -t dmalone/cb-cf-pipeline-demo .`
+  `docker build -f Dockerfile_cloudbees -t pivotal/cb-cf-pipeline-demo .`

 ### Initilization scripts (Groovy init scripts that run on Jenkins startup)
 - `init_02_pull_remote_pipeline_global_libs.groovy`: Pulls Pipeline Global Library from a GitHub repo into the Jenkins Pipeline repo, making the shared Pipeline Libraries available immediately after initial Jenkins startup